wrdrd/docs/_sources/consulting/computer-engineering.txt

 *********************
 | Wikipedia: https://en.wikipedia.org/wiki/Computer_engineering

-Computer engineering combines, traditionally, eletrical engineering and :ref:`computer-science`.
+Computer engineering combines, traditionally, electrical engineering and :ref:`computer-science`.

-* Computers are made of components with inputs, outputs, and logic tables
+* Computers are made of components with inputs, outputs, and logic tables.
-* Computer programs may or may not verified using formal methods
+* Computer programs may or may not be verified using formal methods.
 * https://en.wikipedia.org/wiki/List_of_emerging_technologies#Electronics
 * https://en.wikipedia.org/wiki/List_of_emerging_technologies#IT_and_communications